-In radix-16 MWSR, Static-1 saves the most laser energy (49% on average) at the expense of slowing down the memory intensive workloads.
+In MWSR\XBAR\16, Static-1 saves the most laser energy (49% on average) at the expense of slowing down the memory intensive workloads.
 Static-10 achieves high throughput, but it wastes laser energy at compute-intensive workloads (saves 32% on average).

-Adaptive combines the benefits of both: it saves 45% of the laser energy on average for radix-16 and 68% for radix-64 MWSR crossbars, at the cost of 4.8% and 7.5% slowdown respectively, while on SWMR it saves 53% and 72% of the laser energy for radix-16 and radix-64 respectively, with only 4% slowdown.
+Adaptive combines the benefits of both: it saves 45% of the laser energy on average for radix-16 and 68% for radix-64 MWSR crossbars, at the cost of 4.8% and 7.5% slowdown respectively.
+Similarly, EcoLaser on SWMR crossbars saves 53% and 72% of the laser energy for radix-16 and radix-64 respectively, with only 4% slowdown.

-Power_Eq is a scaled-down version of No-Ctrl (150-bit flits for radix-16, and 100-bit flits for radix-64) to approximate Adaptive's laser energy consumption.
-While it achieves similar energy savings, Power_Eq suffers from high serialization delays and underperforms EcoLaser.
+Power\Eq approximates Adaptive's laser energy consumption by scaling down its width (150-bit flits for radix-16, and 100-bit flits for radix-64), but otherwise is similar to No-Ctrl.
+While achieving similar energy savings, Power\Eq suffers from high serialization delays and underperforms EcoLaser.
 Thus, saving laser energy by reducing the width of the interconnect is not a good alternative to laser control.